 Wondering why you can’t meditate “correctly” is more common than you may think, especially if you’re new to meditation.
 Am I breathing correctly?
 Why aren’t my thoughts going away?
 How long am I supposed to sit here?
 If this sounds like you, you’re not alone.
 But, despite what you may think, there’s no “right” way to meditate!

-The most important part is simply showing up!
+Try to let go of any expectations of what you “think” your practice should look like.
+It’s not easy, but with time, you’ll get there!
+Truthfully, the most important part is simply showing up.
 If thoughts arise, simply return to your breath and focus.

 #3 You Aren’t in a Comfortable Place